 My intention is to continue writing about events, places, people, organisations, food, and other things that interest me about these places.

-(March 3, 2018) After a long hiatus I plan to start writing for this blog once more, picking up where I left off, in Norway, and posting once a week from now on.
+(March 3, 2018) After a long hiatus I plan to start writing for this blog once more, picking up where I left off, in Norway, and posting once a fortnight from now on.
 After Finland, the itinerary will be:

 Russia – Estonia – Latvia – Lithuania – Poland – Hungary – Romania – Bulgaria – Turkey – Greece – Macedonia (FYROM) – Kosovo – Albania – Montenegro – Serbia – Bosnia-Herzegovina – Croatia – Slovenia – Italy – Switzerland – France – Spain – Portugal

 Live the Dream

 Research from the Defence Studies Department, King's College London